udzura/slides/rubykaigi2025/script.md

 The first issue I encountered was that the memory allocation process wasn't working correctly.
-The fix was just one line, but it took some hard efforts.
+The fix was just one line, but it took some hard effort.

 Memory issues were fixed, but it still didn't work.
 The problem was that Rust panics are translated into the Wasm `Unreachable` instruction.
 `Unreachable` simply means "make error if reached," which wasn't very helpful for debugging.
 So, instead of letting it panic, I modified it to return the error string directly.
 This revealed the error message: "Corrupted deflate stream."
-Now I had an error ID.
+Now I had an error ID and message.
 I looked at the Rust code.

 "I see...
 I'm not sure."